 Our immune system is kind of the security guards of our bodies, in a way.
 It fights off foreign bodies (that is, germs, bacterial and viral infections) by trying to figure out if they are good or bad and by making antibodies (infection fighting proteins) to combat them.

-Your child's immune system development is also something to be aware of when you want to answer questions about how long you should nurse for, whether to give your child immune supplements or not, whether you should be sanitizing every time you touch your baby or toddler, and then your child.
+Taking the right steps to increase immunity in kids is a must.
+Your child's immune system development is something to be aware of when you want to answer questions about how long you should nurse for, whether to give your child immune supplements or not, whether you should be sanitizing every time you touch your baby or toddler, and then your child.

 After 2 to 3 months of age, a child’s body starts to make its own antibodies.
 In addition to this, the vaccines given to children at set intervals train their bodies to recognise specific diseases as highly dangerous and fight them at the first sign of contamination.
 Good, nutritious, healthy foods also protect the cells.
 Food based nutrients such as zinc (found in fortified cereals), or folic acid (found in egg yolks, actually build up a child's immunity, are only two of the many minerals and vitamins that are enhancing our children’s immune systems through food.
 However, there are also foods that can suppress our immunity -processed foods and sugar (including juices which that are very high in sugar) on the other hand, suppress it.
 Adequate amounts of sleep as well, have found to have benefits on immunity (these points are for adults too!
 The more sleep deprived you are, the more likely you are to fall sick).